aws-samples/amazon-rekognition-reviewing-user-content/README.md

 1. Download the contents of this repository on your local machine (say: project-directory)
 2. The solution is implemented in python, so make sure you have a working python environment on your local machine.
-3. Open a command prompt, navigate to the project directory and install the following libraries in the same directory (project-directory)
+3. Open a command prompt, navigate to the project directory.
+Navigate to the /code sub directory and install the following libraries:
     1. ```bash
         pip install requests_aws4auth --target .
         ```